ehn-dcc-development/eu-dcc-business-rules/certlogic/specification.md

 # CertLogic: specification

-CertLogic is a *subset* of JsonLogic, extended with custom operations - e.g. for working with dates.
+CertLogic is a restricted *subset* of JsonLogic, extended with custom operations - e.g. for working with dates.

 The semantics of CertLogic is that of a function which takes a _CertLogic expression_, a _data context_, and returns a value.
 All three of these values are JSON values that must be _self-contained_, and _non-referential_.